angeloschatzimparmpas/FeatureEnVi/README.md

 ```
 # second terminal: hosting the computational side (server)
 FLASK_APP=run.py flask run

-# (optional) recommendation: use insertMongo script to add a data set in Mongo database
-# for Python3
-python3 insertMongo.py
 ```

 Then, open your browser and point it to `localhost:8080`.
 We recommend using an up-to-date version of Google Chrome.